Phaic Tăn: Flag

 The Phaic Tănese flag has the design of a ping-pong (table tennis) table.
 It is known as the Phing Pong, and is noted to be the world's only hinged flag, which while unconventional, "makes flag-folding ceremonies easier".

 Language

 The Phaic Tănese language is a tonal language with four tones, sharing similarities with Chinese.
 There is also a fifth tone emerging, but this tone is largely restricted to use by rappers.
 It is spoken with an average of 192 syllables per minute.

 Pyangtru Yix Qaugen (Hospital of Hearts)

-The Phaic Tăn website features a spoof soap opera called Pyangtru Yix Qaugen (Hospital of Hearts), in which the characters (Doctor Lahbkot, 3-star General Kpow and his much younger millionairess wife) speak in what appears to be a dialect of Chinese spoken in Taiwan and parts of Fujian, Vietnamese and some heavily accented garbled sounds made to resemble Korean, subtitled in a stilted form of English, with curious turns of phrase and double entendres.
+The Phaic Tăn website features a 2-minute sample of a spoof soap opera called Pyangtru Yix Qaugen (Hospital of Hearts), in which the characters (Doctor Lahbkot, 3-star ruthless General Kpow and his much younger millionairess wife) speak in what appears to be a dialect of Chinese spoken in Taiwan and parts of Fujian, Vietnamese and some heavily accented garbled sounds made to resemble Korean, subtitled in a stilted form of English, with curious turns of phrase and double entendres.
 This is a parody of the English subtitles often encountered on kung fu movies, or an attempt at Engrish.